nighthawkcoders/APCSA/_posts/2023-01-16-PT-reviews.md

 ---

 ## Week 19
 > Teams Ideation reviews in class with review ticket (5 minutes).
-Additionally, during the week you will be doing 2 long quiz sessions that you should time.
+Additionally, during the week you will be doing 66 quiz session that you should time.
 - Monday: Ideation workday
 - Tuesday: Ideation Review (3 teams x 5 minutes), work day
 - Wednesday: Ideation Review (3 teams x 5 minutes), work day